Mountain-Hydrology-Research-Group/data-analysis/book/overview/a-syllabus.md

 ### Final Exam (for CEE 465)

-The final exam will be take-home, and you will have one week to complete it.
-The final exam will be due on the day scheduled for the course final exam (see schedule on Canvas).
-The exam will ask a series of general application questions spanning all of the topics covered in the course.
-It will be open notes and online materials, but students must sign an honor statement that the work is their own and not done with consultation and/or help from other students, friends, or faculty.
-The final exam must be submitted electronically, via Canvas, before the end of the official exam time on the day of the scheduled final exam.
+The final exam will be in class, during the official scheduled final exam time, and will ask a series of general application questions spanning all of the topics covered in the course.
+It will be open notes (printed and/or handwritten) but without computer access.

 ### Final Project (for CEWA 565)